 London Art News previews art exhibitions in London and reports on anything of special interest in the visual arts worldwide, from ice sculpture to body painting.

-CLICK for more information.
+CLICK for more pictures and information.

 CLICK).
 There are many copies, at least 50 early ones; but you can buy modern copies for peanuts.
 Chinese artists churn them out.
 The court case is expected to last for 4 weeks and will cost a fortune (CLICK).

 CLICK).
 Winners of the competitions for art, books and journalism will be announced during the award ceremony on 8 November.
 Shown is Seamus Moran's excellent Harness - the technical term for a suit of armour - in the shape of a bird taking flight.
 I can't think of a better symbol for the passion for freedom.
 Seamus is currently in discussion with the Tower of London to have Harness exhibited there.
 In the White Tower?